mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   you only pay for the services you use.

-## Commodity server/hardware
+## Commodity Server
+A server refers to a computer with CPUs
+(example 64 cores), some RAMs (example,
+128GB RAM), and some disk space (example,
+4TB).
+Commodity server/hardware/computer,
-Commodity hardware (computer), sometimes known as off-the-shelf server/hardware, is a computer device or IT component that is relatively inexpensive, widely available and basically interchangeable with other hardware of its type.
+sometimes known as off-the-shelf server/hardware, is a computer device or IT component that is relatively inexpensive ($5K to $20K), widely available and basically interchangeable with other hardware of its type.
 Since commodity hardware is not expensive, it is used in building/creating clusters  for  big
 data  computing (scale-out architecture).